wduquette/joe/mdbook/src/extending/java_types.md

 interpreter the ability to:

 - Create instances of the type
+- Access fields of values of the type
 - Call methods on values of the type
-- Access fields of values of the type
 - Customize the string representation for the type
 - Define static constants and methods for the type
-- Make the type iterable, so that its contents can be iterated over via the `foreach` statement.
+- Make the type iterable, so that its contents can be iterated over via the `foreach` statement
+- Convert values of the type into Nero `Fact` values

 **Note**: Most of the standard Joe types are nothing more than registered types that are registered automatically with every Joe interpreter.
 There's no magic; or, rather, the magic is fully available for use in client bindings.

-[^primitive]: Primitive types are represented as their boxed equivalents, e.g, `double` by `Double`.
+[^primitive]: Primitive types are represented by their boxed equivalents, e.g, `double` by `Double`.